AssetFetch/spec/spec.md

 | `depth_m` | float | yes | Depth of the referenced asset |

 ### [Asset?] `dimensions.2d`
 Contains general information about the physical dimensions of a two-dimensional asset.
-Primarily intended as metadata to be displayed to users, but MAY also be used by the client to scale mesh/texture/uv data.
+Primarily intended as metadata to be displayed to users, but MAY also be used by the client to scale mesh-,texture-, or uv data.

 An object that MUST conform to this format:
 | Field | Format | Required | Description |